Creating Policy-as-Code Governance Rules

 • Architecture standards: Enforce architectural best practices, such as requiring multi-AZ deployments for production databases or preventing the use of deprecated services.

-By implementing Policy-as-Code governance rules, you can automate compliance checking, reduce manual auditing efforts, and catch potential issues before they become problems.
+By implementing custom governance rules, you can automate compliance checking, reduce manual auditing efforts, and catch potential issues before they become problems.
 This proactive approach to governance helps maintain security and compliance at scale while still allowing teams to move quickly.

 Last updated